 Battle of the batteries: NMC vs LFP.
 Which lithium ion option is best?

-The two most popular types of lithium ion batteries for solar storage, lithium iron phosphate (LFP) and nickel manganese cobalt (NMC), are both solid options for homeowners who want to store the energy their solar systems produce.
+Both are solid options for homeowners who want to store the energy their solar systems produce.
 But which one is right for you?

 Key things to note about NMC and LFP batteries: